KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Bose-Soundtouch by spoturdeal](https://github.com/spoturdeal/MMM-Bose-Soundtouch)